aniketkashid17/aniketkashid/about.md

 ## Brief Intro
 I'am intrested in Engineering and Philosphy.
 I jokingly describe myself a connecting link between a nerd and a cool guy.
-My interests play around tech and computers, writting blogs, rocket engines (specially Russian), watching F1, reading a hell lot of books, Philosophy.
+My interests play around tech and computers, writting blogs, rocket engines (specially soviets), watching F1, reading a hell lot of books, Philosophy.